×

 When we asked people what advice they would give someone preparing to move to Punta Gorda, they said:

 "Punta Gorda is the southernmost town in Belize, known for its laid-back atmosphere and rich cultural diversity.
 It is less touristy than other parts of Belize, offering a more authentic experience of the country's culture and lifestyle.
 English is the official language of Belize, but you'll also hear Spanish, Garifuna, and Maya spoken in Punta Gorda.
 The cost of living in Punta Gorda is relatively low compared to other parts of Belize and North America.
 However, imported goods can be expensive due to high import taxes.
 The climate in Punta Gorda is tropical, with a wet and dry season.
 It can get very hot and humid, especially during the wet season from June to November.
 Healthcare facilities in Punta Gorda are basic, so for serious medical conditions, you may need to travel to larger cities or even out of the country.
 It's recommended to have comprehensive health insurance that covers medical evacuation.
 Punta Gorda is a small town with a slow pace of life.
 Entertainment options are limited compared to larger cities, but there are plenty of outdoor activities to enjoy, such as fishing, snorkeling, and exploring Mayan ruins.
 Public transportation in Punta Gorda is limited and not always reliable.
 Many expats choose to buy a car for convenience, although the road conditions can be poor in some areas.
 The crime rate in Punta Gorda is lower than in larger cities in Belize.
 However, petty crime like theft can occur, so it's important to take basic safety precautions.
 The local cuisine in Punta Gorda is a blend of Belizean, Maya, Garifuna, and East Indian influences.
 Seafood is particularly popular, given the town's coastal location.
 Punta Gorda is in the Toledo District, which is the least developed region in Belize.
 This means that some modern conveniences may not be readily available, and power outages can occur.
 The town has a close-knit community, and locals are generally friendly and welcoming to expats.
 However, it can take time to fully integrate and understand the local customs and way of life.
 Finally, it's important to note that while Punta Gorda offers a relaxed and simple lifestyle, it may not be for everyone.
-It's recommended to visit first before making the decision to move permanently," remarked one expat living in Punta Gorda, Belize.
+It's recommended to visit first before making the decision to move permanently," said one expat who made the move to Punta Gorda.

 How do I find a place to live in Punta Gorda?